 If you don't see the program you need here, please ask for it through our contact form.
 We have facilitators from a variety of professional backgrounds and with expertise from academia, business, law, non-profits, psychology, and as clergy, entrepreneurs, and authors--so please ask!

 This is the online version of our flagship leadership class.
 The sessions have been adapted for the Zoom interface.
 Since instructors and participants don't have to travel to a physical location, we've modified the class to better fit people's schedules.
-Classes will be held 8:30AM-noon on two back-to-back days each month, rather than on one full day per month.
+Classes will be held as half-day sessions on two back-to-back days each month, rather than on one full day per month.

 Our most recent schedule;